BarryJacobs/astro-blog/README.md

 For initial learning, I followed this excellent [Youtube course](https://www.youtube.com/watch?v=F2pw1C9eKXw&list=PLoqZcxvpWzzeRwF8TEpXHtO7KYY6cNJeF) by Chris Pennington and I would highly recommend starting with this to learn the basics of Astro.
 The [official documentation](https://docs.astro.build/en/getting-started/) is also extremely good and worth a read.

 The course was built using an earlier version of Astro, so as I followed along through the course I've updated some of the content to use newer Astro features e.g.: replacing the inline markdown files with an mdx content collection.
-I've also added stronger typing to the components.
+I've also added stronger typing to the components and basic view transitions for the post images.

 The only part of the tutorial I haven't implemented was the SEO section but I wanted to move on to another project integrating Astro with a CMS, which is now available [here](https://github.com/BarryJacobs/astro-blog-sanity).